rbw/aiosnow/docs/reference/app/index.rst

 Snow
 ====

-The :class:`~snow.Snow` constructor takes a set of config parameters and provides an interface for producing API Models and more.
+The :class:`~aiosnow.Snow` constructor takes a set of config parameters and provides an interface for producing API Models and more.

 API
 ---

-.. automodule:: snow
+.. automodule:: aiosnow
    :members: Snow
    :exclude-members: get_session